John Murphy (priest): Enniscorthy and Vinegar Hill

 The victory was followed by a successful assault on the weak garrison of Enniscorthy, which swelled the Irish rebel forces and their weapon supply.
 However defeats at New Ross, Arklow, and Newtownbarry meant a loss of men and weapons.
-Fr John Murphy had returned to the headquarters of the rebellion at Vinegar Hill before the Battle of Arklow and was attempting to reinforce its defences.
-20,000 British troops arrived at Wexford with artillery and defeated the rebels, armed only with pikes (in the Battle of New Ross one man was armed with a Bronze Age sword) at the Battle of Vinegar Hill on 21 June.
-However, due to a lack of coordination among the British columns, the bulk of the rebel army escaped to fight on.
+Father John Murphy had returned to the headquarters of the rebellion at Vinegar Hill before the Battle of Arklow and was attempting to reinforce its defences.
+20,000 government troops arrived at Wexford with artillery and defeated the rebels, armed only with pikes (in the Battle of New Ross one man was armed with a Bronze Age sword) at the Battle of Vinegar Hill on 21 June.
+However, due to a lack of coordination among the government columns, the bulk of the rebel army escaped to fight on.

 Death

-Eluding the crown forces by passing through the Scullogue Gap, Fr John Murphy and other leaders tried to spread the rebellion across the country by marching into Kilkenny and towards the midlands.
+Eluding the crown forces by passing through the Scullogue Gap, Fr.
+John Murphy and other leaders tried to spread the rebellion across the country by marching into Kilkenny and towards the midlands.
 On 26 June 1798 at the Battle of Kilcumney Hill in County Carlow, their forces were tricked and defeated.
 Murphy and his bodyguard, James Gallagher, became separated from the main surviving group (fragments of which fought for six more years from the Killoughrim woods near Enniscorthy (James Corcoran) and from Wicklow mountains).

 Murphy decided to head for the safety of a friend's house in Tullow, County Carlow, when the path cleared.
-They were sheltered by friends and strangers – one Protestant woman, asked by searching yeomen if any strangers had passed, answered "No strangers passed here today"; when she was later questioned about why she had not said Murphy and Gallagher had not passed, she explained that they had not – because they were still in her house when she was questioned.
+They were sheltered by friends and strangers – one Protestant woman, asked by searching yeomen if any strangers had passed, answered "No strangers passed here today"; when she was later questioned about why she had said Murphy and Gallagher had not passed, she explained that they had not – because they were still in her house when she was questioned.

 After a few days, some yeomen captured Murphy and Gallagher in a farmyard on 2 July 1798.
-They were brought to Tullow later that day where they were brought before a military tribunal, charged with committing treason against the British crown, and sentenced to death.
+They were brought to Tullow later that day where they were brought before a military tribunal, charged with committing treason against the Crown, and sentenced to death.
 Both men were tortured in an attempt to extract more information from them.
-Fr Murphy was stripped, flogged, hanged, decapitated, his corpse burnt in a barrel of tar and his head impaled on a spike.
-This final gesture was meant to be a warning to all others who fought against the British Crown.
+Murphy was stripped, flogged, hanged, decapitated, his corpse burnt in a barrel of tar and his head impaled on a spike.
+This final gesture was meant to be a warning to all others who fought against the Crown.